Central Florida Knights Logo PNG

 1993 – 2003

-This period in the history of the university sports department is interesting because the management tried to combine text and graphics.
-To achieve the desired effect, the designers took the image of a knight and placed it to the left of the inscription.
-A warrior in full combat ammunition: in armor, a spear, and a helmet with feathers and a visor.
-The pike is slightly cocked up, so it pierces the abbreviation “UCF,” located diagonally with a white stripe.
-Below is the word “Knights.”
-Unlike the top inscription, it is typed in black letters without serifs.
+This period in the history of the university’s sports department is interesting in that the management tried to combine text and graphics.
+To achieve the desired effect, designers took the image of a knight and placed it to the left of the inscription.
+The warrior in full combat gear: in armor, with a spear, and in a helmet with feathers and a visor.
+The spear is slightly raised so that it pierces the abbreviation “UCF,” located diagonally with a white stripe.
+Below is the word “Knights”.
+Unlike the upper inscription, it is typed in black letters without serifs.

 2003 – 2007

-In this logo, the designers replaced the bright golden color with a muted gold color and painted the knight, which used to be an outline, with it.
-They also made all lettering black and added the word “Golden” to “Knights.”
-In addition, the authors kept the spear white and converted all characters to uppercase.
-The only difference between the top and bottom text is now serifs: in the first case, they are present, and in the second, they are not.
+In this logo, designers replaced the bright golden color with a muted gold and painted it on the knight, who was previously a contour.
+They also made all the inscriptions black and added the word “Golden” to the word “Knights.”
+In addition, the authors left the spear white and translated all symbols into uppercase.
+The only difference between the upper and lower text now lies in the serifs: in the first case, they are present, and in the second, they are not.

 2007 – 2012

-The redesign was undertaken in connection with the return of the sports department to the old name received at the beginning of the career.
-The changes are also reflected in the logo.
-The image of the university mascot Knightro is located not in profile but on full face, so it seems that the warrior is moving directly towards the beholder.
-The artists removed the long spear and put a wide sword into the hands of the knight, with which he swings at the enemy.
+The redesign was undertaken in connection with the sports department’s return to the old name, received at the beginning of its career.
+Changes were also reflected in the logo.
+The image of the university mascot, Knightro, is positioned not in profile but face-on, so it seems that the warrior is moving straight toward the viewer.
+The artists removed the long spear and put a broad sword in the knight’s hands, with which he swings at the enemy.
 Of the many inscriptions, only the abbreviation “UCF” remained.
-She took place under the right hand of the character.
-The key colors are metallic gold, white, black and grey.
+It took its place under the character’s right hand.
+The main colors are metallic gold, white, black, and gray.

 2012 – 2017